cirosantilli/linux-kernel-module-cheat/README.md

 It is useless with QEMU since we already have full system visibility with `-gdb`, but this is a good way to learn it.

-Cheaper than JTAG (free) and easier to setup (no wires), but with less visibility as it depends on the kernel working, so e.g.: dies on panic, does not see boot sequence.
+Cheaper than JTAG (free) and easier to setup (all you need is serial), but with less visibility as it depends on the kernel working, so e.g.: dies on panic, does not see boot sequence.

 Usage: